-The Directors of Asbisc Enterprises Plc recognize the importance of the corporate governance policies, practices and procedures.
-Being listed in the Warsaw Stock Exchange in Poland, the Company follows the provisions of Corporate Governance of Warsaw Stock Exchange Code of Best Practices, to the extent where practicable and appropriate for a public company of the size of Asbisc Enterprises Plc.
-Those rules, information on its application and any deviation can be found on the company's internet site for investors at http://investor.asbis.pl.
+The Directors of the Company recognize the importance of the corporate governance policies, practices and procedures.
+Being listed on the Warsaw Stock Exchange in Poland, the Company follows the provisions of Corporate Governance of the Warsaw Stock Exchange Code of Best Practices, to the extent where practicable and appropriate for a public company of the size of the Company.
+Those rules, information on their application and any deviation can be found on the Company's internet site for investors at http://investor.asbis.pl.

-The Board of Asbisc Enterprises Plc has two committees:
+The Board of the Company has two committees: